cr0hn/ja-shortener/README.md

 ## Quick Start with Docker

-The simplest way to run Ja Shortener is using Docker:
+The simplest way to run Just Another URL Shortener is using Docker:

 ```bash
 docker run -d \